-Chef workstation is a tool to administer your chef server managed objects and cookbooks.
+Chef Client (workstation) is a tool to administer your chef server managed objects and cookbooks.
 It is available for different Operating Systems – Windows and Linux.
 For more details on each supported OS and installation instructions, please check the Chef documentation.

 The Chef client (workstation) can be installed on a standalone server or on a shared one.
 Since the Sample Jenkins projects provided with this solution are configured to run local chef client commands via the knife utility, in this example the chef client will be installed on the Jenkins server (3rd party tools server).